ypsu/experiments/musibo/readme.md

-because youtube, spotify and other websites are full of ads, and it's very hard to get them to play what i want them to play. those stupid ads can take one out of the mood very quickly, especially a moody kid when you are trying to children songs.
+because youtube, spotify and other websites are full of ads, and it's very hard to get them to play what i want them to play. those stupid ads can take one out of the mood very quickly, especially a moody kid when you are trying to play children songs.

 i have speakers in the living room, i want to be able to connect a computer or smartphone to it,